HOPE VI

-HOPE VI is a program of the United States Department of Housing and Urban Development.
-It is intended to revitalize the worst public housing projects in the United States into mixed-income developments.
-Its philosophy is largely based on New Urbanism and the concept of defensible space.
+HOPE VI was a program of the United States Department of Housing and Urban Development.
+It was intended to revitalize the most distressed public housing projects in the United States into mixed-income developments.
+Its philosophy was largely based on New Urbanism and the concept of defensible space.

 The program began in 1992, with formal recognition by law in 1998.
 As of 2005, the program had distributed $5.8 billion through 446 federal block grants to cities for the developments, with the highest individual grant being $67.7 million, awarded to Arverne/Edgemere Houses in New York City.
+The U.S. Congress ceased funding the program in 2012.
+The program was replaced by the Choice Neighborhoods Initiative.

 HOPE VI has included a variety of grant programs including: Revitalization, Demolition, Main Street, and Planning grant programs.
 As of June 1, 2010 there have been 254 HOPE VI Revitalization grants awarded to 132 housing authorities since 1993 – totaling more than $6.1 billion.

 History

 The success of the mixed-use, mixed-income Columbia Point Housing Projects on Columbia Point in Boston, Massachusetts inspired and contributed to development of the HOPE VI model.
 Built in 1954, and consisting of approximately 1,500 apartment units, these apartments had fallen into disrepair and become dangerous as a center of crime and dysfunction.
 By the 1980s, only 300 families remained in the complex, where the buildings were falling apart.

 Eventually, realizing the situation was almost hopeless, in 1984 Boston turned over the management, cleanup, planning, and revitalization of the property to a private development firm, Corcoran-Mullins-Jennison, that won a competition for the project.
 The construction work for the new Harbor Point development began in 1986 and was completed by 1990.
 It was developed as a mixed-income community, called Harbor Point Apartments.

 Congress established the National Commission on Severely Distressed Public Housing in 1989 to study the issue of dilapidated public housing.
 After it submitted the report to Congress in 1992, legislation creating the HOPE VI grants was drafted and passed.
-The first HOPE VI pilot grant was given to the Atlanta Housing Authority (AHA) in 1993.
+One of the first HOPE VI pilot grants, which in the first year of the program were $50m before being reduced in future years, was given to the Atlanta Housing Authority (AHA) in 1993.
+Other housing authorities that received pilot grants included Baltimore and New Haven.

 This first grant was based on renovating/modernizing Techwood Homes, the nation's oldest housing project, and about a third of adjacent Clark Howell Homes.
 The grant envisioned Techwood/Clark Howell remaining entirely public housing.
-The mixed-income concept was not part of the first HOPE VI grant awards, which were made only to housing authorities.
+Although a mixed-income approach combining market rate units with subsidized units was not part of the first HOPE VI grant awards, these redevelopment grants required private equity often in the form of Low Income Housing Tax Credits (LIHTC) which created what are known as “mixed finance”, combining governmental sources with private sources in what is now known as a “public-private partnership”.
+The only eligible applicants for a HOPE VI Grant were federal public housing authorities.